One Year Later: Is the Rogue Kabuki Transformer Bar Worth the $900 Hype?

 NO, if you're on a tight budget

-A quality power rack if you don't have one
+A quality power rack if you do not have one.
+(RM-6)

 MAYBE, if you're space-limited but not budget-limited